The Off-Road Occupational Therapy Driving Assessment explained

 Driver Trained Occupational Therapist

 Occupational Therapy Driving Assessments can be divided into 2 sections; the off-road section and the on-road section.
-All Driving Assessments, regardless of the person’s medical condition, follow this format.
-The aim of this article is to focus on what is specifically involved in the off-road component of the assessment.
+All Driving Assessments, regardless of the person’s medical condition, follow the same format.
+The aim of this article is to focus on the process involved in the off-road component of the assessment.

-The off-road assessment consists of various screens and assessments that aim to detect any deficits with an individual’s vision, cognition and physical capacity.
+The off-road assessment consists of three screens and assessments that aim to detect any deficits related to an individual’s vision, cognition and physical capacity.
+These are the three main areas that every driver needs to be able to drive safely, and driving involves the synchronization of these three areas.
 All Driver Trained Occupational Therapist follow the same therapeutic process to ensure consistency and validity with each assessment.
-Other additional information is also obtained e.g. need for driving, medication history and medical history.
+Other additional information is also obtained e.g. need for driving, medication and medical history, as well as licence status/history.

-One of the three screening areas is vision.
+One of the three screening areas is testing the person’s visual acuity.
 The Occupational Therapist will complete a functional screening test.
-The purpose of this screen is to ensure that the person’s visual acuity meets RMS standards, and determine if the person’s vision has the potential to impact on their driving.
+The purpose of this screen is to ensure that the person’s visual acuity meets RMS standards, and determine if the person’s vision has the potential to impact their driving.
 It is to be noted that no formal diagnosis will be made from this screen.
 The aim is to detect any deficits.
 If deficits are detected, the Occupational Therapist will refer the client to an Optometrist, Ophthalmologist or appropriate specialist.
 The visual assessment consists of the following

 Visual acuity test (using a Snellen vision chart)